ansible-collections/cloud-content-handbook/GUIDELINES/PR_submission_and_review_guidelines.md

 Keep your changes focused and avoid bundling unrelated updates.
 Small, incremental changes are easier to review and merge.

 ### **4. Check for Code Quality**
 Run linters and static code analysis tools to check for code quality issues.
 Address any identified problems before submitting.
-Donot request for review until all the sanity and linters tests pass.
-If these tests cannot be fixed , please mention the reasons in the description.
+Do not request for review until all the sanity and linters tests pass.
+If these tests cannot be fixed, please mention the reasons in the description.

 ### **5. Follow Coding Standards**
 Adhere to the project's [coding standards and style guidelines](https://github.com/ansible-collections/cloud-content-handbook/blob/main/GUIDELINES/coding_guidelines.md).
 Consistent code formatting makes reviews smoother.